 The Oldest Roses

-The oldest roses in the garden are thought to have been planted in the 18th century as medicinal plants, including the stand of Rosa alba semi-plena (located to the right of the seating area known as the summerhouse).
+Stretching beyond the two centuries in which they have populated Wyck’s garden, Wyck’s living collection is a repository for many roses of great antiquity.
+The oldest roses in the garden are thought to have been planted in the late 1700’s as medicinal plants, including the stand of Rosa alba semi-plena (located to the right of the seating area known as the summerhouse).
 This variety dates to before 1629 and is thought to be the rose symbolizing the House of York during the War of the Roses in England.
 Extremely fragrant and bearing large quantities of rose hips later in the season, this rose was used often in medicinal applications during the Colonial era.
 Another rose of great antiquity in Wyck’s garden is ‘Pink Leda’, a damask rose that the first European settlers brought to America.
 A rose with deep roots locally, the ‘Celsiana’ was growing in Germantown by about 1750.
 It went by the local name Germantown Damask; it was also known as the Tobacco Rose because its fragrant petals were added medicinally to tobacco.
 Wyck’s garden also features the dowager of all old European roses, Rosa gallica officinalis, along with the striped sport ‘Rosa Mondi’.
 R. gallica officinalis has been cultivated since the Crusades.
 Also called the Apothecary Rose, it was highly valued for its medicinal properties historically.

 The Mystery Roses